neu-autonomy/nfl_veripy/README.md

 ## Updates

+- **2023-04-19:** Major cleanup and re-branding of repo, released PyPi package for easier usability!
 - **2023-04-13:** Add new jax-based propagators, including some from [`DRIP` paper](https://arxiv.org/abs/2212.04646).
 Cleaned up implementation of BReach-LP and HyBReach-LP from OJCSYS paper.
 - **2022-06-20:** Add new backprojection code from [`BReach-LP` paper](https://arxiv.org/abs/2204.08319).
 More info [here](/docs/_static/cdc22/cdc22.md)
 - **2022-05-09:** Add new N-Step `ClosedLoopPropagator`.
 Rather than recursively computing reachable sets (suffers from the wrapping effect), we see improved performance by solving an LP directly for the reachable set N steps in the future.
-You can experiment with this using the `CROWNNStep` flag in `nn_closed_loop/example.py`.
+You can experiment with this using the `CROWNNStep` flag in `nfl_veripy/example.py`.
 - **2022-05-09:** Add new MILP-based `ClosedLoopPropagator`, using [`OVERT`](https://github.com/sisl/OVERTVerify.jl).
 Note that this component requires a Julia installation, and we pass data between Python and Julia using a lightweight local HTTP server.
 More info [here](/docs/_static/other.md).

 ## About

-### `nn_partition`: Open-Loop Analysis (NNs in Isolation)

-**Handles problems such as:**
-- Given a set of possible NN inputs and a trained NN, compute outer bounds on the set of possible NN outputs.

-For more info, please see [this README](/docs/_static/access21/access21.md).

-### `nn_closed_loop`: Closed-Loop Analysis (NNs in feedback loops) -- includes Reach-LP and BReach-LP
+### `nfl_veripy`: Closed-Loop Analysis (NNs in feedback loops) -- includes Reach-LP and BReach-LP

 **Handles problems such as:**
 - Given a set of possible initial states, a trained NN controller, and a known dynamics model, compute outer bounds on the set of possible future states (**forward reachable sets**).